tcltk/tcl/doc/markdown/clock.md

 : On output, produces a TAB character.
 On input, matches a TAB character.

 **%T**
-: Synonymous with **%H:%M:%S**.
+: Synonymous with \fB%H:%M:%S\fR.

 **%u**
-: On output, produces the number of the day of the week (**1**\(->Monday, **7**\(->Sunday).
+: On output, produces the number of the day of the week (\fB1\fR\(->Monday, \fB7\fR\(->Sunday).
 On input, accepts a single digit and interprets it as the day of the week.
-Sunday may be either **0** or **7**.
+Sunday may be either \fB0\fR or \fB7\fR.

 **%U**
 : On output, produces the ordinal number of the week of the year (00-53).
 The first Sunday of the year is the first day of week 01.
 On input accepts two digits which are otherwise ignored.
 This format group is never used in determining an input date.
 This interpretation of the week of the year was once common in US banking but is now largely obsolete.
-See **%V** for the ISO8601 week number.
+See \fB%V\fR for the ISO8601 week number.

 **%V**
 : On output, produces the number of the ISO8601 week as a two digit number (01-53).
 Week 01 is the week containing January 4; or the first week of the year containing at least 4 days; or the week containing the first Thursday of the year (the three statements are equivalent).
 Each week begins on a Monday.
 On input, accepts the ISO8601 week number.

 **%w**
 : On output, produces the ordinal number of the day of the week (Sunday==0; Saturday==6).
 On input, accepts a single digit and interprets it as the day of the week; Sunday may be represented as either 0 or 7.
-Note that **%w** is not the ISO8601 weekday number, which is produced and accepted by **%u**.
+Note that \fB%w\fR is not the ISO8601 weekday number, which is produced and accepted by \fB%u\fR.

 **%W**
 : On output, produces a week number (00-53) within the year; week 01 begins on the first Monday of the year.
 On input, accepts two digits, which are otherwise ignored.
 This format group is never used in determining an input date.
-It is not the ISO8601 week number; that week is produced and accepted by **%V**.
+It is not the ISO8601 week number; that week is produced and accepted by \fB%V\fR.

 **%x**
 : On output, produces the date in a locale-dependent representation.
-On input, accepts whatever **%x** produces and is used to determine calendar date.
+On input, accepts whatever \fB%x\fR produces and is used to determine calendar date.

 **%X**
 : On output, produces the time of day in a locale-dependent representation.
-On input, accepts whatever **%X** produces and is used to determine time of day.
+On input, accepts whatever \fB%X\fR produces and is used to determine time of day.

 **%y**
 : On output, produces the two-digit year of the century.
 On input, accepts two digits, and is used to determine calendar date.
 The date is presumed to lie between 1938 and 2037 inclusive.
-Note that **%y** does not yield a year appropriate for use with the ISO8601 week number **%V**; programs should use **%g** for that purpose.
+Note that \fB%y\fR does not yield a year appropriate for use with the ISO8601 week number \fB%V\fR; programs should use \fB%g\fR for that purpose.

 **%Y**
 : On output, produces the four-digit calendar year.
 On input, accepts four digits and may be used to determine calendar date.
-Note that **%Y** does not yield a year appropriate for use with the ISO8601 week number **%V**; programs should use **%G** for that purpose.
+Note that \fB%Y\fR does not yield a year appropriate for use with the ISO8601 week number \fB%V\fR; programs should use \fB%G\fR for that purpose.

 **%z**
 : On output, produces the current time zone, expressed in hours and minutes east (+hhmm) or west (-hhmm) of Greenwich.
-On input, accepts a time zone specifier (see **TIME ZONES** below) that will be used to determine the time zone (this token is optionally applicable on input, so the value is not mandatory and can be missing in input).
+On input, accepts a time zone specifier (see \fBTIME ZONES\fR below) that will be used to determine the time zone (this token is optionally applicable on input, so the value is not mandatory and can be missing in input).

 **%Z**
 : On output, produces the current time zone's name, possibly translated to the given locale.
-On input, accepts a time zone specifier (see **TIME ZONES** below) that will be used to determine the time zone (token is also like **%z** optionally applicable on input).
+On input, accepts a time zone specifier (see \fBTIME ZONES\fR below) that will be used to determine the time zone (token is also like \fB%z\fR optionally applicable on input).
 This option should, in general, be used on input only when parsing RFC822 dates.
-Other uses are fraught with ambiguity; for instance, the string **BST** may represent British Summer Time or Brazilian Standard Time.
+Other uses are fraught with ambiguity; for instance, the string \fBBST\fR may represent British Summer Time or Brazilian Standard Time.
 It is recommended that date/time strings for use by computers use numeric time zones instead.

 **%%**
 : On output, produces a literal "**%**" character.
 On input, matches a literal "**%**" character.